namshior/OIBSIP/README.md

-# OIBSIP- Oasis Infobyte Intern Program
+# OIBSIP- Oasis Infobyte Internship Program
 A web development internship at Oasis Infobyte, is likely to offer aspiring professionals a valuable opportunity to gain real-world experience in the field of web development.
 The programme may be structured to provide interns with hands-on projects and exposure to various aspects of web development.

 ##Task-1 Calculator